tunsmart/interactionR/README.md

 iii) the exposures sports participation, ‘ns’, and smoking ‘smk’.
 The function accepts the following arguments:

-\*model: A fitted model of class glm.
+  - *model*: A fitted model of class glm.
 Requires the exposures with interaction term to be listed first before any other covariates/confounders (if applicable).

-\*ci.level; em; recode: As previously described for `interactionR()`.
+  - *ci.level*; *em*; *recode*: As previously described for `interactionR()`.

-\*seed: The random number seed to use for generating the bootstrap samples (for reproducibility).
+  - *seed*: The random number seed to use for generating the bootstrap samples (for reproducibility).
 Default is 12345 but can be set to any number.

-\*s: Number of bootstrap resampling.
+  - *s*: Number of bootstrap resampling.
 Default is 1000

 Again, we start by fitting a logistic regression model: